aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 });
 ```

-You may also want to change the name of the `auth0_variables.js` file to `client_variables.js` and fix the link to it in `index.html`.
-After that replace the code in the file now called `client_variables.js` with the following code :
+Replace the code in the file now called `auth0-veriables.js` with the following code :

 ```javascript
 const CLIENT_CONFIG = {